hadrizi/easy-marks/README.md

 Simple WoW addon for fast target marking

 ## Description
-Addon adds panel with all raid icons so you can easy access them during your raid or dungeon walthrough
+Addon adds panel with all raid icons so you can easy access them during your raid or dungeon walkthrough.
 ![Preview](assets/preview.png)
 ### Panel structure
 - The first 8 buttons are raid target icons, clicking them will set raid target on selected unit.